Zeta integrals, Schwartz spaces and local functional equations: Cellular decompositions

-\mychapter{Convergence of some zeta integrals} \mysection{Cellular decompositions} In this subsection, we consider \begin{itemize} \item a finite-dimensional vector space $V$, \item an affine space $\mathcal{A}$ under $V$, \item a strictly convex cone $\mathcal{F}^\text{max}$ in $V$. \end{itemize} Furthermore, these objects are assumed to be rational, i.e. defined over $\Q$, and the same assumption pertains to all the constructions below.
+In this section we consider \begin{itemize} \item a finite-dimensional vector space $V$, \item an affine space $\mathcal{A}$ under $V$, \item a strictly convex cone $\mathcal{F}^\text{max}$ in $V$. \end{itemize} Furthermore, these objects are assumed to be rational, i.e.\ defined over $\Q$, and the same assumption pertains to all the constructions below.

-By an \emph{embedded polytopal complex} in $\mathcal{A}$, we mean a compact subset of $\mathcal{A}$ obtained by gluing a finite family of polytopes in $\mathcal{A}$ which intersect in faces.
+By an \emph{embedded polytopal complex} in $\mathcal{A}$, we mean a compact subset of $\mathcal{A}$ obtained by gluing a finite family of polytopes in $\mathcal{A}$ intersecting in faces.
 In a similar vein, one may defined \emph{embedded polyhedral complexes} as well.
 For a rigorous definition we refer to \cite[Definition 1.39]{BG09}.
 We will not distinguish the embedded complex and its support, until necessary.

 We shall make use of the decomposition \cite[Proposition 1.28]{BG09}: let $\mathcal{E}$ be a polyhedron in $\mathcal{A}$ that contains no affine subspaces of $\mathcal{A}$.
-There is then a decomposition into Minkowski sum
+There is then a decomposition into a Minkowski sum

-where \begin{itemize} \item $\mathcal{F} := \rec(\mathcal{E}) \subset V$ is the \emph{recession cone} {recession-cone@$\text{rec}(\mathcal{E})$} , i.e. the cone $\{v \in V: \mathcal{E} + \R_{\geq 0}v \subset \mathcal{E} \}$ of ``directions towards infinity'', and \item $B$ is an embedded polytopal complex --- there is actually a canonical choice, namely taking $B$ to be the \emph{bottom} of $\mathcal{E}$ (i.e. the union its bounded faces). \end{itemize} Such decompositions behave well when polyhedra are glued: if $\mathcal{E}$ is a face of $\mathcal{E}'$, then $\mathcal{F} \subset \mathcal{F}'$ and $B \subset B'$ by their definitions.
+where \begin{itemize} \item $\mathcal{F} := \rec(\mathcal{E}) \subset V$ is the \emph{recession cone} {recession-cone@$\text{rec}(\mathcal{E})$} , i.e.\ the cone $\{v \in V: \mathcal{E} + \R_{\geq 0}v \subset \mathcal{E} \}$ of ``directions towards infinity'', and \item $B$ is an embedded polytopal complex --- there is actually a canonical choice, namely taking $B$ to be the \emph{bottom} of $\mathcal{E}$ (i.e.\ the union its bounded faces). \end{itemize} Such decompositions behave well when polyhedra are glued: if $\mathcal{E}$ is a face of $\mathcal{E}'$, then $\mathcal{F} \subset \mathcal{F}'$ and $B \subset B'$ by their definitions.
 Moreover, in any decomposition of the form \eqref{eqn:rec-bottom} we have $\mathcal{F} = \rec(\mathcal{E})$.
 Also notice that $\rec(\mathcal{E})$ can be described from presentations of $\mathcal{E}$:

 where $A$ is a finite set of affine forms on $\mathcal{A}$ and $\vec{\alpha} \in V^\vee$ stands for the vectorial part of $\alpha$; see \cite[1.C]{BG09}.
 Let $\mathcal{F}$ be a face of $\mathcal{F}^\text{max}$ and $B \subset \mathcal{A}$ be a polytope.
 Suppose that we are given a predicate ``$B$ being \emph{$\mathcal{F}$-deep}'', subject to the conditions \begin{enumerate}[(i)] \item if $B$ is $\mathcal{F}$-deep and $w \in \mathcal{F}$, then $B+w$ is also $\mathcal{F}$-deep; \item for every $B$ and $\mathcal{F}$, there exists $v \in \mathcal{F}$ such that $B+v$ is $\mathcal{F}$-deep; \item any $B$ is $\{0\}$-deep. \end{enumerate}